 A special ritual is performed while celebrating Janai Purnima.
 Usually, a man who has performed bratabandha is eligible to wear Janai.
 It means he is capable of understanding the religious significance of Janai and performing Yagya and puja.

 Brahmins, who wear Janai all year long across their body, do not consume meat products.
-A day before Janai Purnima, they fast partially as they avoid meat, garlic, onions in their meal.
+A day before Janai Purnima, they fast partially as they avoid meat, garlic, and onions in their meal.

 Then, on the Janai Purnima, Brahmin men take a bath early in the morning and prepare for a ritual to change the Janai.
 They usually visit nearby Hindu temples where a priest utters mantras and rituals to wear new Janai.